Skip to main content

 As mentioned above, the treatment options will vary depending on the severity of the advancement of your form of gum disease.
 The dental professional will always do a grave evaluation to decide just how far your level of gum disease is.
 There are surgical and nonsurgical treatment options available to those with any level of gum disease.
 The first step is to always get control of the disease and ensure the spread of bacteria is cut off immediately.

 Root planing and scaling- Before the dentist professionally cleans your teeth, he or she will use a number of specialized dental tools that are used to remove the tartar and plaque buildup above and below the gum line.
 This part of the process is definitely not a walk in the park as the patient may feel incredibly irritated and can feel pain during the step.
-The scaling tools are you used to scrape each and every affected tooth by removing any last trace of bacteria.
+The scaling tools are used to scrape each and every affected tooth by removing any last trace of bacteria.
 Root planning is when the dentist will then smoothen out any areas that may still hold bacteria.
 This part of the procedure is necessary to ensure the gums will reattach to a clean surface on your teeth so that the patient does not need to lose teeth.
 If the pain becomes too much during the step, you can always ask for a local anesthetic to numb the area needed in order to make this process a little more pleasant.

 Dental Cleaning- Once this first up is complete, your dentist will perform a professional dental cleaning.
 Your dentist will remove all of the unattached tartar from your teeth and will clean and brush your teeth with dental tools to ensure every corner of your teeth are cleaned.